 Classes can take a number of forms.
-In quantitative subjects, such as Economics, Mathematics and Statistics, the class will usually be used to work on problem sets given to students in the previous week.
-In gualitative classes the time may be spent in discussing key questions, critiquing journal articles and/or clarifying and enhancing concepts introduced in the lecture.
+In quantitative subjects, such as Economics, Mathematics and Statistics, the class may be used to work on problem sets given to students in the previous week.
+In qualitative classes the time may be spent in discussing key questions, critiquing journal articles and/or clarifying and working with concepts introduced in the lecture.
 A few GTAs will support "workshops" rather than classes, for example, on some Department of Methodology and Information Systems courses.
-Here, you may spend much of the time giving students one-to-one or small group support in a context where there might be guite a large group working at computers, or on particular small group assignments.
+Here, you may spend much of the time giving students one-to-one or small group support in a context where there might be quite a large group working at computers, or on particular small group assignments.

 There are "traditional" approaches to class teaching within LSE.
-For example, many of the more discursive subjects will involve class discussions (whole group, small groups, pairs) as well as one or two short student presentations, followed by plenary discussion.
+For example. many of the more discursive subjects will involve class discussions (whole group, small groups, pairs) as well as one or two short student presentations, followed by plenary discussion.
 Quantitative sessions are often "taught" from the front of class by the class teacher, with the use of a white board to explain problems/concepts, etc. That said, there is also considerable diversity.
-Many class teachers on discursive courses now use techniques such as debates, small group discussions, "buzz" groups, or sequenced questions in a plenary setting.
-Some quantitative class teachers experiment with inviting students up to the white board to write down solutions, getting students to work in pairs, or working round the class asking each student to answer a question.
-The main message here is, don't feel too constrained in your approach irrespective of your discipline, consider different teaching activities that will encourage students to take a more active role in their learning and help them achieve the intended learning outcomes.
+Many class teachers on discursive courses use techniques such as debates, small group discussions, "buzz" groups, or sequenced questions in a plenary setting.
+Some quantitative class teachers invite students up to the white board to write solutions, get students to work in pairs or groups, or work round the class asking each student to answer a guestion.
+The main message here is, don't feel too constrained in your approach - irrespective of your discipline, consider different teaching activities that will encourage students to take a more active role in their learning and help them achieve the intended learning outcomes.
 Some examples are given below, in Section 3.4.